Information for students

 As a Moorish proverb says, “He who does not travel does not know the value of men.”

-Education abroad offers students the opportunity to enrich their academic study by viewing a subject from a perspective otherwise unavailable at home.
+Study abroad offers students the opportunity to enrich their academic study by viewing a subject from a perspective otherwise unavailable at home.
 For instance, a student of World War II would find a different perspective on the events in Germany and Japan, or even in Poland or the United Kingdom.
 A student of biology might have the opportunity to observe and study flora and fauna in or close to their native habitats.

 Moreover, studies have shown correlation (not necessarily causation) between participation in education abroad and higher grades and higher rates of on-time graduation.
 Some studies have shown that education abroad may even affect the way our brains are wired.